php/pie/docs/extension-maintainers.md

 ##### `priority`

-`priority` is currently not used, but will form part of the `ini` filename to control ordering of extensions, if the target platform uses it.
+`priority` forms part of the `ini` filename to control ordering of extensions, if the target platform uses the multiple INI files in a directory.

 ##### `support-zts` and `support-nts`

 Indicates whether the extension supports Zend Thread-Safe (ZTS) and non-Thread- Safe (NTS) modes.
-Both these flags default to `true` if not specified, but if your extension does not support either mode, it should be specified, and will mean the extension will not be installable on the target platform.
+Both these flags default to `true` if not specified, but if your extension does not support either mode, it MUST be specified, and will mean the extension will not be installable on the target platform.

 Theoretically, it is possible to specify `false` for both `support-zts` and